Build file

 Value expansion

 Instead of specifying a fixed value in the build file, all values that start with a $ are instead interpreted as environment variables.
-For example, the build_generic.toml file
+For example, the build_generic.yaml file

 can be used with many different cross-compile toolchains that just export the right environment variables.
 This can also be used to re-add the C2_LIBDIR environement variable to the search path.